VLANeXt: Recipes for Building Strong VLA Models: Recipes for Building Strong VLA Models

 In this section, we shift our focus from foundational components to perception, investigating whether and how different modalities (\textit{e.g.}, visual observations and actions) should be provided as inputs to VLAs.

 \textbf{Temporal Observation History.} We examine whether incorporating temporal observation history improves performance.
-Our baseline follows OpenVLA \cite{2024_openvla} and uses only the current frame as input.
-We extend this to include multiple past frames, leveraging the video capability of the Qwen3-VL-2B backbone \cite{2025_qwen2-vl} for a controlled comparison.
-Results show that \textit{adding temporal history does not improve action generation} and slightly degrades performance (Table~\ref{tab:roadmap}), indicating that redundant temporal inputs may introduce noise or distract the model.
+Our baseline follows OpenVLA~\cite{2024_openvla} and uses only the current frame as input.
+We extend this to include multiple past frames, leveraging the video capability of the Qwen3-VL-2B backbone~\cite{2025_qwen2-vl} for a controlled comparison.
+Results show that \textit{adding temporal history does not improve action generation} and slightly degrades performance (Table~\ref{tab:roadmap}), indicating that redundant temporal inputs may introduce noise or distract the model, even though the backbone is already pretrained in video understanding.